sagar-barapatre/mern-assignment/README.md

 This is the clone of Instagram.
 You can share your images with your followers and engage with their posts too!

-This Project has been created solely for the assignment purpose of the Interview process for a Software Engineering Intern position.

 ### 🌐 Live Project - https://mern-instagram-assignment.herokuapp.com/

 ### Front-End - React + Bootstrap